KorvekTw/Hyprlock/README.md

 ### List of Attributions

-- **[Script/Asset Name 1]**
+- **MrVivekRajan**
-  *The scripts that shows what song we are listening to through the lock screen (Hyprlock), is from the original author that we will tag below, the script has no changes*
+  *The scripts that shows what song we are listening to through the lock screen (Hyprlock), is from the original author that we will tag below, the script has no changes, thank you*
   Original author/source: https://github.com/MrVivekRajan

 *("Oh, problem")*